 A paper on accuracy (with Mikayla Kelley, Richard Roth, and Snow Zhang—a.k.a. the Accu-vengers)

-A paper on accuracy and updating (with Snow Zhang)
+A paper on decision theory and utilitarianism

-A paper on utilitarianism
+A paper on deference, value, and AI alignment

 Upcoming Teaching (Indiana)